 In contrast, there is a useful body of research into offender learning.
 Access to devices, access to the internet, access to information and access to support are all priorities for offender learners.
-At times, this is further complicated by students being denied access to existing technologies due to competing priorities and/or philosophies.
+At times, this is further complicated by students being denied access to existing technologies due to competing priorities and/ or philosophies.
 Access to meaningful learning opportunities often decreases as offenders progress through the prison system towards release and this is aggravated by the lack of continuity of learning, support and access after release.
-Amongst the key student requests is for a dedicated technology-enabled learning space within prisons.
-Despite persistent problems, in terms of access, support and quality of content, the Virtual Campus (http://testvc2.meganexus.com/portal/index/) is viewed by offender learners as having considerable potential.
-Perceptions of a lack of tangible progress may ultimately erode this enthusiasm.
+Among the key student requests is for a dedicated technology-enabled learning space within prisons.
+Despite persistent problems, in terms of access, support and quality of content, the Virtual Campus (http://testvc2.meganexus.com/portal/index) is viewed by offender learners as having considerable potential.
+Perceptions of a lack of tangible progress in prison support for the Virtual Campus and upskilling offenders may ultimately erode this enthusiasm.